 Subhash Chandra Bose

 Subhas Chandra Bose, widely known throughout India as Netaji, was an Indian nationalist and prominent figure of the Indian independence movement, whose attempt during World War II to rid India of British rule with the help of Nazi Germany and Japan left a troubled legacy.
 Bose was a twice-elected President of the Indian National Congress, founder and President of the All India Forward Bloc and founder and Head of State of the Provisional Government of Free India, which he led alongside the Indian National Army from 1943 until his death in 1945.
-Bose is perhaps best known for his advocacy and leadership of an armed struggle for Indian independence against the British Empire, as well as his early calls for Purna Swaraj or complete self-rule, for the people of India.
+Bose is perhaps best known for his advocacy and leadership of an armed struggle for Indian independence against the British Empire, as well as his early calls for Purna Swaraj or complete, for the people of India.

 Number Of Pages